NVIDIA/MinkowskiEngine/docs/quick_start.md

 python -m examples.indoor
 ```

-When you run the above example, you will download pretrained-weights of a
+When you run the above example, it will download pretrained weights of a
-Minkowski network and will see the semantic segmentation results of a hotel
+Minkowski network and will visualize the semantic segmentation results of a 3D scene.
-room.

 ## CPU only compilation